 Want to invest in Canadian 3D printing stocks?
 Here’s a brief look at three companies with a foothold in Canada’s emerging 3D printing sector.

-But 3D printing isn’t only happening in the US — the global 3D printing sector is projected to reach US$62.79 billion by 2028, a states a report by Grand View Research.
-In Canada, a handful of smaller 3D printing companies are making a name for themselves in the country’s emerging 3D printing industry.
+But 3D printing isn’t only happening in the US — the global 3D printing sector is projected to reach US$76.17 billion by 2030, states a report from Grand View Research, and in Canada a handful of smaller 3D printing companies are making names for themselves.

 Here the Investing News Network looks at the three Canadian 3D printing stocks on the market today.
-While the list of Canadian 3D printing stocks is somewhat short, the expected growth of the overall industry is nonetheless promising, and investment opportunities may increase in the years to come.
+While the list is somewhat short, the expected growth of the overall industry is nonetheless promising, and investment opportunities may increase in the years to come.
 Stocks are ordered by market cap from largest to smallest, and all figures were current as of November 23, 2022.

-First on this Canadian 3D printing stocks list is PyroGenesis Canada.
-Established in 1991, the company designs, manufactures and commercializes advanced plasma processes; it also provides engineering and manufacturing expertise to a number of industries, including metallurgical, mining and 3D printing.
+Established in 1991, PyroGenesis Canada designs, manufactures and commercializes advanced plasma processes; it also provides engineering and manufacturing expertise to a number of industries, including metallurgical, mining and 3D printing.

 G6 Materials has commercialized a conductive graphene filament that allows users to 3D print electrically conductive components using almost any commercially available desktop 3D printer.
 The filament can be used to 3D print circuitry, capacitive touch sensors and electromagnetic and radio-frequency shielding.